 If you don’t currently use a scheduling tool, it’s likely that when your blog post goes live, you pin it to every group board you are a part of.
 In theory, it seems like a good idea, but for your followers, it comes across as spammy and reduces the number of people who will actually see your pin.

 Not only that, Pinterest will ban you for “spamming” even though you’re not doing it intentionally.

 Instead, click the interval button (it appears when you add more than one board inside the scheduler).

-Join my FREE Private Facebook Community where I post about the Tips and Tricks that I've learned from working in Corporate and Agency Marketing for over 14 years.
+Join my FREE Private Facebook Community where I post about the tactics and techniques that I’ve learned from working in Corporate and Agency Marketing for over 14 years.
 I also post share threads for the opportunity to grow your blog and connect with other Social Media Influencers and Online Entrepreneurs!
+What I don’t do is follow the crowd.
 Join Now!!